Blue bloods (college basketball)

 In American college basketball, blue bloods refers to National Collegiate Athletic Association (NCAA) Division I basketball programs considered to be among the most elite, either contemporaneously or historically.
 Outside of sports, blue blood is used as an alternative term for nobility.

 Basketball media writers often debate which men's programs are considered blue bloods.
-The men's programs of Duke, Kansas, Kentucky, UCLA, UConn, UNC, and Indiana are often included when listing blue bloods.
-UConn's women's team is also considered a blue blood, as is Tennessee.
+The men's programs of Duke, Indiana, Kansas, Kentucky, UCLA, UNC, and UConn are often included when listing blue bloods.
+For women's basketball, UConn and Tennessee are often listed.

 Origins and definition of the phrase

 The term "blue blood" or being "blue-blooded" is rooted in nobility, with royals being dubbed as such.
 The modern-day usage referring to an exclusive list of elite college basketball programs has an unclear history.
 Writing for NCAA.com, Andy Wittry cited a January 3, 1927, sub-headline in the Brooklyn Times-Union as the "oldest example" he could find of the phrase being used.
 However, the Times-Unions sub-headline of "Centrals Made Up of Basketball Blue Bloods" referred to players rather than teams.
 The phrase was also featured in The Indianapolis News on March 9, 1942.
 The oldest usage of the phrase in specific reference to college basketball was used by Dick Dunkel of The Charlotte News, who used "blue bloods" in his men's basketball rating system.
 During the 1950s, the Associated Press (AP) and Cincinnati Enquirer used the phrase in a casual sense, describing teams ranked near the top of the AP poll.

 When writing about its modern-day usage, Dana O'Neil of The Athletic wrote that "the term blue blood is, in fact, nebulous and left to the eye of the beholder, the standards of neither admission nor eviction not exactly clear.
 Tradition and success seem to matter but how deep that success has to go is also subject to interpretation."
 It has also been noted that the teams with most widespread consideration as blue bloods all wear shades of blue.